saikrmet/open-census-mcp-server/building_opencensusmcp_lessons_learned.md

 Built an AI statistical consultant for Census data that transforms "I need ACS Table B19013 for FIPS code 24510" into "What's the median income in Baltimore?" **Key lesson: Let LLMs do 90% of the work** - they excel at geographic parsing, variable selection, and statistical reasoning.
 Save the fancy RAG/vector search for the last 10%.

-**Architecture insight:** LLM reasoning layer first, then specialized MCP knowledge bases for validation. **Reality check:** Any 8th grader should be able to access authoritative demographic data with proper context and limitations. **Technical battle:** Fought sentence transformers, configuration complexity, and the "personality problem" across sessions. **Bottom line:** We're building consultative AI that augments expert judgment, not automated lookup that bypasses human expertise.
+**Architecture insight:** The LLM reasoning layer is first, followed by specialized MCP knowledge bases for validation. **Reality check:** Any 8th grader should be able to access authoritative demographic data with proper context and limitations. **Technical battle:** Fought sentence transformers, configuration complexity, and the "personality problem" across sessions. **Bottom line:** We're building consultative AI that augments expert judgment, not automated lookup that bypasses human expertise.

 ## Value Proposition: Why We Need This